 03 of 05

-This underwater contemporary art museum has over 500 permanent monumental sculptures in the waters surrounded Cancun, Isla Mujeres and Punta Nizuc.
+This underwater contemporary art museum has over 500 permanent monumental sculptures in the waters surrounding Cancun, Isla Mujeres, and Punta Nizuc.

 The goal of the museum is to demonstrate the interaction between art and science as well as form a reef structure for marine life to colonize.
 All the artworks are made from specialized materials that will promote coral life and are tethered to the seabed.